HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Automata-Based Model Checking

-We obtain a simpler complexity characterization if we only consider the number and type of each quantifier.
-We consider the complexity in the size of the formula (in \refProp{upperBound}) and the size of the system (in \refProp{upperBoundModel}).
+We obtain a simpler complexity characterization if we only consider the number and type of each quantifier (\ie, we ignore the order in which they occur).
+We again consider the complexity in the size of the specification (in \refProp{upperBound}) and the size of the system (in \refProp{upperBoundModel}).